mentatss/thesis/README.md

 # Bachelor thesis

 This repo contains the source code and dataset that were utilized during the writing of the bachelor thesis by Hai Nam Tran at the TUHH.
+You are highly encouraged to read the thesis first before exploring the repo.

 ## Requirement